Have you visited Bruges? Are you planning to spend a weekend in Bruges in Belgium?

 Bruges is also famous for its fries.
 They have even dedicated a museum to fries.

-There are green food trucks in the Markt Square, the one on the right sells the best fries according to our tour leader in our Legends Free Walking Tour.
+There are green food trucks in Markt Square, the one on the right sells the best fries according to our tour leader in our Legends Free Walking Tour.

 Visit the Choco- Story Museum